manav-Mnv/India-Accelerator-OpenXAI-2025/CodeHub/README.md

 - **Image Analysis**: visit `/screen-analysis`, upload an image or capture screen (HTTPS).
 - **Dashboard**: visit `/dashboard` to view mock analytics.
 - **Projects**: visit `/projects` for UI demo (no persistence).
+- **Image Capture**:  visit /screen-analysis and use the Capture button or upload images for analysis.
 ## Project Structure

 ```